Maumagnaguagno/HyperTensioN_U/README.md

   (:operator (!op-name2 ?t1)
     ; Preconditions
-    ()
+    (and ; Expressions are supported by operator preconditions (pre1 ?t1)
+      (pre2 ?t1)
+    )
-    op-name2-label1 ; label can be omitted, otherwise must be unique ; Del effects
+    op-name2-label1 ; Label can be omitted, otherwise must be unique ; Del effects
     (
       (pre3 ?t1)